CQG Trading Platform Service

 - Reconnect to the data feed.

-- If this problem is ongoing and you have to frequently reconnect, then use the Sierra Chart Exchange Data Feed.
-This data feed requires a Direct Account.
+- If this problem is ongoing and you have to frequently reconnect, then use one of the Real-Time Exchange Data Feeds Available from Sierra Chart.

 Connection to the external service has been lost.

 If you have a problem where there are relatively frequent disconnections of Sierra Chart from the CQG server, then this is going to be a CQG server problem, a network connectivity issue somewhere, or you have more than one connection to the same CQG username from either Sierra Chart or another program.
 Sierra Chart cannot help with these issues other than what is explained here.

 As a matter of policy we will only refer to the documentation here.
 Under no circumstances will we put any effort into looking into or helping with CQG connection problems because we cannot solve them and they are very very common among the users for reasons which we have explained here.

 If the problem is related to having more than one connection to CQG using the same username, then the Message Log will have messages like the following:

 In this case you need to disconnect all copies of Sierra Chart and other programs using your CQG username other than one.
 A Sierra Chart instance can be disconnected from the data feed with File >> Disconnect.